We're giving you the chance to win back the value of your meal - every time you dine this month!

 Now, London’s best ice cream parlours sell a huge range of wonderful (and sometimes weird) ice cream flavours.
 From classic favourites like vanilla, chocolate and pistachio, to the vibrant ‘ube’ flavoured ice cream at Mamason’s, London's ice cream parlours really do push the limits when it comes to what you can achieve with cream and sugar.
 And if you prefer your ice cream drenched in chocolate sauce, carved into the shape of a rose or sandwiched between two giant cookies, you can find all that and more in the list, too.

-Best ice cream in London
+Best ice cream sandwiches in London: Happy Endings

 Mamason’s Dirty Ice Cream, Chinatown, Westfields and Kentish Town